The 17 Best Things to do in Denali National Park

 Elevation Gain: 1,414 ft

 Starting on the other side of the river from the Savage River Trailhead, the Savage Alpine Trail climbs straight up past several rock formations, affording views across the Denali tundra.
 On clear days, you can expect incredible views of Mt.
 Denali (formerly known as Mt.
 McKinley) and the many striking peaks around it.
-My only complaint about the Savage Alpine Trail is that it never goes up to the ridgeline.
+My only complaint about the Savage Alpine Trail is that it never goes up to the ridge line.

-I’m a sucker for a good ridgeline hike, so when I was hiking this trail for the first time, I split off from it and went up to the ridge myself.
+I’m a sucker for a good ridge line hike, so when I was hiking this trail for the first time, I split off from it and went up to the ridge myself.
 It was as gorgeous as I was expecting.
 After soaking in the view for an hour or so, I decided to take a different way down.
 I planned to go off-trail down the other side of the ridge and link up with the Savage River Trail.
 This ended up being a *bad decision*.

 As it turns out, that part of the Savage River Trail is on the other side of the Savage River.
 I had to wade across a nearly chest-deep freezing river, trying desperately to avoid getting swept downstream into the class IV rapids below.
 In short, stick to the trail.
 It’s really pretty even if you never get up to the ridge.